 My title is Director of Sport Science.
 Sport science has become a rather vague yet encompassing term in the realm of athletic performance, with a rather large and varied scope of practice based on one’s experiential and formal education.
-My role with PUSH is multi-dimensional, but I can break it into two main categories, product- and client-based.
+My role with PUSH is multi-dimensional, but I can break it into two main categories, product- and client-facing.

 What did you do before joining PUSH?

 I joined PUSH just after the 2016 Rio Olympics.
 Prior to that, I was the Head Strength & Conditioning Coach at the Canadian Sport Institute Ontario (CSIO).
 CSIO is the government not-for-profit that supports Canadian Olympic and Paralympic athletes.
 In addition to being part of the leadership team and managing 12 strength coaches and 2 facilities, I was directly responsible for the training and testing of our national teams in CanoeKayak, Gymnastics (Trampoline), and Freestyle Ski (Slopestyle).
-I have worked with numerous other national and provincial teams including Ice Hockey, Figure Skating, Cycling (Mountain/Road), and Basketball.
+During my tenure there I have worked with numerous other national and provincial teams including Ice Hockey, Figure Skating, Cycling (Mountain/Road), and Basketball.